Vivien-Chambe/Product_Configurator_Flutter/README.md

 # Product_Configurator_Flutter
 A demo app to learn Flutter usage

+### USe the application :
+For Windows :
+Download the Release Windows folder, the you can find the exe and use it

 ### Edit the products list :

 You can edit the products.json file.